Ashdon: History

 As a rural settlement, farming has been a major aspect of village life.
 So after many years of reduced pay, the farmers formed unions and in 1914, partook in the first agricultural strike.
 Not only were workers unhappy over pay conditions, which at 13 shillings a week among the lowest paid in the country (just ahead of Buckinghamshire and Oxfordshire), but also the dismissal of workers who had joined the Helions Bumpstead National Agricultural & Rural Workers Union branch, which had formed one year previously.
 The strikers used the grounds of The Fox (a former pub) to organise protests and host concerts.
 In addition to the concerts villages organised processions of flags and banners, as well as torch glowings at night.
 During the strike 70 police officers were drafted in and resulted in 8 workers being sentenced to a month imprisonment in Cambridge, for refusing to pay fines.

 Initially the workers demanded 16 shillings and for reduced working hours with a half day on Saturday but settled for 15 shillings and £8 for harvest work, bringing the dispute to a close a day before the outbreak of World War I.

 Ashdon Halt was a stop (from 1911 to 1964) on the closed Saffron Walden Railway near Church End.
 The halt was only opened after a long campaign by the village.

+In addition to its human history, Ashdon was the site of a rare observed meteorite fall on 9 March 1923.
+A stony chondrite meteorite weighing approximately 1.3 kg fell in broad daylight near Ashdon Hall Farm, where it was seen striking the ground and subsequently recovered from a depth of about two feet.
+The find was taken first to the local police and then acquired by the Reverend Francis W. Berry, who donated it to the Natural History Museum in London for scientific examination; it was classified by the Keeper of Minerals George T. Prior and remains part of the Museum’s meteorite collection.
+A cast of the meteorite is on display at the Saffron Walden Museum, marking one of only a few historically observed meteorite falls in England.